Set the webserver base URL and configure forward/reverse proxies

 follow-redirects: true

-Make sure to check the Micronaut HttpClient Configuration for more information on how to configure the DefaultHttpClientConfiguration in your config.yml file.
+See the Micronaut HttpClient Configuration for more details on configuring DefaultHttpClientConfiguration in your config.yml file.

-Another way to authenticate is to provide the micronaut.http.client.proxy-authorization: Basic <base64-encoded username:password> and micronaut.http.services.*.proxy-authorization: Basic <base64-encoded username:password> so that the password is not displayed in plain text in the config file.
+Another way to authenticate is by providing micronaut.http.client.proxy-authorization: Basic <base64-encoded username:password> and micronaut.http.services.*.proxy-authorization: Basic <base64-encoded username:password>, which prevents the password from being displayed in plain text in the config file.

-Reverse proxies are used to hide the identity of the server from the clients and may perform tasks such as load balancing, authentication, decryption, and caching.
+Reverse proxies hide the server’s identity from clients and may perform tasks such as load balancing, authentication, decryption, and caching.
 A reverse proxy acts on behalf of the server, taking requests from the external network, and directing them to the internal server(s) that can fulfill those requests.

 On some reverse proxies, such as Nginx, you need to disable buffering to enable real-time updates.